Gdańsk Stadium

 Construction of the stadium started in 2008 and was completed mid-2011.
-The opening match was between Lechia Gdańsk and Cracovia and ended with 1–1 draw.
-Its first international match was between Poland and Germany, took place on 6 September 2011 and ended 2–2.
+The opening match was between Lechia Gdańsk and Cracovia and ended in a 1–1 draw.
+Its first international match was between Poland and Germany, on 6 September 2011 that ended 2–2.
 The match was relocated from Warsaw since the Stadion Narodowy was not ready.
 It has been used by Lechia Gdańsk since 'the White-and-Green' relocated there from the Gdańsk Sports Center Stadium.

 The stadium was also one of the designated venues for the finals of UEFA Euro 2012.
 It hosted four matches during the tournament; three matches in Group C and one quarter-final match were played there.
-It was originally scheduled to host the 2020 UEFA Europa League Final, however following the COVID-19 pandemic in Europe the final was postponed and later rescheduled to August at the RheinEnergieStadion in Germany behind closed doors; Gdańsk hosted the 2021 final instead.
-Villarreal won the match, defeating Manchester United 12–11 on the penalty shootout.
+It was originally scheduled to host the 2020 UEFA Europa League Final.
+However, following the COVID-19 pandemic in Europe, the final was postponed and later rescheduled to August at the RheinEnergieStadion in Germany behind closed doors; Gdańsk hosted the 2021 final instead.
+Villarreal won the match, defeating Manchester United 11–10 on the penalty shootout after the game ended in a 1–1 draw.